feurode46/computational-intelligence-2022/lab3/README.md

 This strategy, albeit being extremely simple and deduced by playing some games by myself, is able to beat an opponent using random moves around 95% of the time, and it seems to scale quite well with increasing game size.

+When $k$ is introduced, my strategy is able to beat the optimal strategy with a winrate that increases with a lower k.
+With $k=3$ it is able to win around 20% of the time.

 ## Task 3.2 - Evolved rules

-I came to the conclusion that a set of evolved rules had to involve decision trees as well, because there was no way a strategy could have been at all good if it made the same decision for a whole game, without taking into consideration aspects of the board.
-The decision had to be based on the state.
+The evolved agent is based on a fixed decision tree structure, with probabilities of taking certain actions under certain conditions.
 (Again, ignoring the existence of nim-sum).

-So I gave the algorithm a basic if-else structure, the same I was using with my strategy, and a list of possible actions, and with those a probability threshold with which to execute each action under each set of conditions.

-The chosen conditions were:
+The chosen conditions are:

 - Even number of active rows (active: >=1 object)
 - Odd number of active rows
 - There are rows with more that one object
 - There are no rows with more than one object (forced move: take one object)

-And the possible actions were:
+And the possible actions are:

 - Take all objects in a row
 - Take all but one object in a row